dagster-io/dagster/scala_modules/README.md

 # Introduction
 This project is our collection of Scala modules.
-You will almost certainly want to use IntelliJ IDEA to work on this project.

-We'll eventually add `scalastyle` - for now, this is the only major editor config to put in place: [Case Class Definition Style](https://stackoverflow.com/a/26880974)
+## Requirements
+* IntelliJ IDEA
+* IntelliJ Scalafmt Plugin
+* Spark 2.4.0+

-Spark is expected to be a provided dependency, so you should have a working Spark install somewhere on `$SPARK_HOME`.
+Spark is expected to be a provided dependency, so you should have a working Spark install somewhere, and `$SPARK_HOME` should be set in your environment.

+You should use IntelliJ IDEA (CE is fine).
+We use the [scalafmt](https://scalameta.org/scalafmt/) IntelliJ IDEA plugin, configured to update on file save, and `scalastyle`

+Some editor config to put in place: [Case Class Definition Style](https://stackoverflow.com/a/26880974)

+We follow the Twitter [Effective Scala](http://twitter.github.io/effectivescala/) style guide.